-If you are thinking about starting a business, growing it, or just rebranding, then these are the key assets you will need:
+If you are thinking about starting a business, growing it, or just rebranding, then these are the key digital assets and their taxation treatment you will need:

 - Funding: You need funding to cover basic costs such as setting up your company, or if you are thinking about rebranding then you might need more funds than what you would need for a basic setup.

 - Online Accountants: If you are setting up, using an accountant especially an online accountant can make a huge difference, they will already have clients who would have done things you are thinking about and they will also have strong industry connections.
 Having worked with a large number of businesses they will have the expertise to advise you on key business matters and will be able to guide you in the right direction.
 The reason we emphasise on an online accountant over a traditional high street accountant is because an online accountant will help you digitise things, become more efficient and work in ways that will save you time and money.

 - Online Presence: These days any customer you come across will search for you online before they buy from you, they will look at your website, your reviews, your branding; they might even do a check on companies house if you are a registered limited company.
 Having a strong presence online can mean the difference between being just a business or being a growing business.
 If you want to form a company but are unsure about how to do it, speak to an Accountant in London or use our company formation service.
 Did you know our Company Formation Service is completely free if you hire us as the accountants for your company?